Counseling and Psychological Services Center (CAPS Center)

 Your role and responsibility is not to work individually with students who are experiencing emotional distress, but you can play an important role in getting the students the help they need.
 Students respect their professors and your concern for them and encouragement to access supports available to them can make a big difference in how open they are to doing so.
 The following Resource and Referral Guide offers you behaviors to look for in distressed students as well as how to help and when to refer students to the CAPS Center.

 Faculty Resource and Referral Guide

-Counselors are available to students, faculty, and staff to discuss situations of concern.
-Counselors will offer feedback as to how to address difficult situations and people.
-This is done within the bounds of confidentiality.
+CAPS Center counselors are available to students, faculty, and staff to discuss situations of concern.
+While respecting confidentiality, counselors will offer feedback regarding how to address difficult situations and people.

 Symptoms of Student Distress

-- Changes in affect and/or behavior over a period of time
+- Changes in emotions and/or behavior over a period of time

 - Changes in class attendance and/or performance